Rush Limbaugh, the Excellence in Broadcasting Network, the Limbaugh Institute for Advanced Conservative Studies.

 The latest austerity cuts.

-The latest edict issued by the region's Ministry of Education instructs state scruels to cut excessive consumption of toilet paper among students and limit the quota to a maximum of 25 yards per child per month.
+The latest edict issued by the region's Ministry of Education instructs state screws to cut excessive consumption of toilet paper among students and limit the quota to a maximum of 25 yards per child per month.

-And they're gonna measure it.
+And they're going to measure it.

-Twenty-five yards of toilet paper per child per month.
+25 yards of toilet paper per child per month.

-They actually it's in their euros, it's 25 meters.
+They actually, it's in their Euros.

 We ran the numbers on it.